Indian Deep Space Network: Antenna Systems

-32 m antenna
+32-Meter S/X-Band Antenna

-The main antenna is a 32-meter Deep Space Antenna.
-The wheel and track antenna, built in a beam waveguide configuration, is a state-of-the-art system that supported the Chandrayaan-1 and later the Mars Orbiter Mission mission operations.
-It is currently supporting the Chandrayaan-2 orbiter and the Aditya-L1 mission as well as actively tracking the Chandrayaan-3 Propulsion module.
-This is co-located with 18 m antenna in the IDSN site at Byalalu.
+The main antenna of the network is a 32-meter antenna that employs a parabolic reflector.
+The antenna mount utilizes wheel-and-track system for azimuth motion.
+Built in a beam waveguide configuration, this state-of-the-art system has supported the Chandrayaan-1 and Mars Orbiter Mission mission operations.
+Currently, it supports the Chandrayaan-2 orbiter, the Aditya-L1 mission and Chandrayaan-3.

 A fibre optics / satellite link will provide the necessary connectivity between the IDSN site and Spacecraft Control Centre / Network Control Centre.
 This antenna is designed to provide uplink in both S-Band (20/2 kW) and X-Band (2.5 kW), either through Right circular polarization or Left circular polarization.
 The reception capability will be in both S-Band and X-Band (simultaneous RCP & LCP).
 It can receive two carriers in S-Band and one carrier in X-Band, simultaneously.
 The system will have a G/T of 37.5/51 dB/K (45° elevation, clear sky) for S/X-Band.
 The base-band will adhere to CCSDS Standards facilitating cross-support among the space agencies.
 The station is also equipped for remote control from the ISTRAC Network Control Centre (NCC).

-18 m antenna

-The second antenna is an 18-meter Deep Space Antenna.
+18-Meter S/X-Band Antenna (D-18 Tarang)

+Commissioned in November 2021, the second antenna is an indigenous 18-meter antenna that provides supplementary deep space support.
+It shares technical architecture with the 32m antenna at a reduced scale.

-11 m antenna
+11-Meter antenna

-The third antenna is an 11-meter terminal antenna.

-Chandrayaan-1
+An additional 11-meter antenna operates at the facility for additional flexibility and lower power applications.

+Missions Supported

+Chandrayaan missions

 The Indian Deep Space Network was built to track and support India's first lunar mission Chandrayaan-1, an uncrewed lunar exploration mission.
-It was launched on 22 October 2008.
-The IDSN was used for tracking, orbit control and housekeeping operations of India's lunar mission for its entire duration of operation (Planned to be 2 years, achieved only 312 days).
-IDSN began to track Chandrayaan 17 minutes after its launch from the Satish Dhawan Space Launch Centre at Sriharikota, when the probe separated from the launch vehicle.
+The IDSN provided continuous tracking and orbit control support and received images and data through the mission.

+IDSN supported the partially successful Chandrayaan-2 mission completely, from lunar orbit insertion and lander descent to rover operations.

+In 2023, the Chandrayaan-3 successfully placed a lander and rover on lunar south polar region.
+IDSN provided primary tracking support with supplementary supports from NASA and ESA networks.